 Visual perception is one of the most productive and quick ways through which people are able to obtain information and get it processed by the brain.
 It influences so many aspects of life that neglecting the issue while creating products for users would be extremely unwise.
-That is why the aspect of applying visual elements of high functionality in the interfaces such as icons and their impact on general efficiency of the product has been an actual topic in global design community for a long time.
+That is why the aspect of applying visual elements of high functionality in the interfaces, such as icons and their impact on the general efficiency of the product, has been an actual topic in the global design community for a long time.

 If the only aspect a designer is interested in using icons is speed, then the idea in the original question will work positively.
-Yes, in the vast majority of cases people fix and perceive pictorial elements like icons and illustrations faster than words.
-Great proportion of users are visually-driven creatures by nature, so the following mechanisms of visual perception often work and should be considered in design process:
+Yes, in the vast majority of cases, people fix and perceive pictorial elements like icons and illustrations faster than words.
+A great proportion of users are visually-driven creatures by nature, so the following mechanisms of visual perception often work and should be considered in the design process:

-- human eye fixes images much faster that written text
+- the human eye fixes images much faster than written text

 - as psychologists claim, people need about 1/10 of a second to get a general perception of a visual scene or element (that speed is indeed impossible for textual items)

-- visuals are transmitted to the brain much faster and important pieces of information are often fixed by brain as visual images even if they were obtained via text perception
+- visuals are transmitted to the brain much faster, and important pieces of information are often fixed by the brain as visual images, even if they were obtained via text perception

-One the popular elements of layout where icons play highly practical value is a tab bar.
-Featuring interactive elements it has limited space capacity, therefore icons as the visual symbols of available interactions become an efficient design solution.
+One of the popular elements of the layout where icons play highly practical value is a tab bar.
+Featuring interactive elements, it has limited space capacity; therefore, icons as the visual symbols of available interactions become an efficient design solution.
 The concept provided above shows that interface animation can liven up the visual elements and enhance microinteractions.

-Here’s one more example showing how icons provide a user with necessary information by visual means.
-Symbolic images of weather conditions are easy to understand and at the same time they save a lot of space and give the opportunity to make all the layout of the screen informative but not overloaded.
+Here’s one more example showing how icons provide a user with the necessary information by visual means.
+Symbolic images of weather conditions are easy to understand, and at the same time they save a lot of space and give the opportunity to make the layout of the screen informative but not overloaded.

-In user interfaces, where in many cases basic interactions should take seconds, this aspect is highly important and it is the essential reason to turn hell out of everything into graphic material.
-All the things mentioned above feature great advantage of visual elements of the layout, for example, icons, as a tool of fast and easy interaction with the product.
+In user interfaces, where in many cases, basic interactions should take seconds, this aspect is highly important, and it is the essential reason to turn hell out of everything into graphic material.
+All the things mentioned above feature great advantages of visual elements of the layout, for example, icons, as a tool for fast and easy interaction with the product.
 However, there are some more aspects to analyze before making final design decisions.

 The aspect of meaning

-On the basis of diverse design projects and concepts designed in Tubik Studio, we deeply believe that speed should not be the only reason to consider and analyze in the process of creating user interface layout.
-People can perceive icons super fast but if the message they transfer is not clear and can have double-reading, this speed will not bring positive user experience.
-Fast capturing of the icon bringing wrong understanding cannot be defined as recognition, it’s just fast noticing.
-Recognition means not only speed but also right action or information which this icon should bring to the user.
+On the basis of diverse design projects and concepts designed in Tubik Studio, we deeply believe that speed should not be the only reason to consider and analyze in the process of creating a user interface layout.
+People can perceive icons super fast, but if the message they transfer is not clear and can have double-reading, this speed will not bring a positive user experience.
+Fast capturing of the icon bringing wrong understanding cannot be defined as recognition; it’s just fast noticing.
+Recognition means not only speed but also the right action or information, which this icon should bring to the user.

-There are loads of widely-recognized icons such as a telephone receiver for a phone call, the envelope for mail, magnifier for search and so on.
-Certainly, using these icons you create the much faster perception of the UI functionality than using copy instead of them.
+There are loads of widely-recognized icons, such as a telephone receiver for a phone call, an envelope for mail, a magnifier for search, and so on.
+Certainly, using these icons, you create a much faster perception of the UI functionality than using copy instead of them.
 Nevertheless, in cases when the image of an icon is not so obvious, its usage should be thoughtfully contemplated.
-If the icon doesn’t correspond with the goal and meaning it is assigned for, the speed of recognition doesn’t matter.
-That’s why there are cases when text transfers the idea or data more clearly and sometimes it is more effective to use double scheme when the icon is supported by the text.
+If the icon doesn’t correspond with the goal and meaning it is assigned, the speed of recognition doesn’t matter.
+That’s why there are cases when text transfers the idea or data more clearly, and sometimes it is more effective to use a double scheme when the icon is supported by the text.

-One more case when icons are often used together with copy are diverse side menus.
-Depending on the general stylistic concept of the interface icons can imply a different level of complexity from simple stroke icons to sophisticated and detailed ones.
+One more case when icons are often used together with copy is diverse side menus.
+Depending on the general stylistic concept of the interface, icons can imply a different level of complexity, from simple stroke icons to sophisticated and detailed ones.

 This design concept of the blog app shows how icons can become a multipurpose visual element.
-In the presented interface they support the titles of the categories for blog posts.
-Textual presentation of the category is visually supported with the good-looking and memorable image.
+In the presented interface, they support the titles of the categories for blog posts.
+Textual presentation of the category is visually supported with a good-looking and memorable image.
 At the same time, copy removes the possibility that different users can see different meanings of the images.
 What is more, in this case, icons support another important function providing color markers for the categories.
-This technique makes interaction with the app faster and easier for users and at the same time enhances usability and navigation.
+This technique makes interaction with the app faster and easier for users and at the same time, enhances usability and navigation.

-Anyway, the decision on applying icon, text or both in the layout should be based on thoughtful analysis of the target audience and understanding the goals and conversions which have to be obtained via the interaction.
+Anyway, the decision on applying icons, text, or both in the layout should be based on thoughtful analysis of the target audience and understanding the goals and conversions which have to be obtained via the interaction.

 Reasons for applying icons in the interface

-Summing up the points mentioned above, we can define several popular reasons of using icons in the interface:
+Summing up the points mentioned above, we can define several popular reasons for using icons in the interface:

 – speeding up data perception